afewell-hh/docs/docs/user-guide/external.md

   outboundCommunity: # BGP Standard Community required to be assigned on prefixes advertised from Fabric
 ```

-### Connection

-A `Connection` of type `external` is used to identify the switch port on Border leaf that is cabled with an Edge device.
+Create a `Connection` object to identify the switch port on Border leaf that is cabled with an Edge device.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1beta1